Itay2120/Ansible-Test/rhce_exam_questions.md

 ### Requirements

-1. Create a directory with an `index.html` file
+1. Create a directory /etc/mywebdir with an `index.html` file inside
 2. Create a symbolic link from this directory to `/var/www/html/`
 3. Verify the content is accessible via HTTP